Private vs Group Dance Lessons

 Ready to Start Your Dance Journey?

-Experience the difference private instruction makes with our 90-minute intro experiences.
+Experience the difference private instruction makes with our 2-class intro experiences — two private one-hour classes within 5 days for $97.

 Explore Dance Styles